 The peak hold feature allows the user to keep track of the audio peak.
-A floating mark is pushed up by audio peaks and is reset with either a programmed GPI input (see the section on "GPI, GPO and Text Window Setup") or a menu command (see the "Clear Faults" menu).
+A floating mark is pushed up by audio peaks and is reset with menu command (see the "Clear Faults" menu).

 VU:

 Volume Unit meter follows, approximately, the perceived loudness of human hearing.